deejaygraham/deejaygraham.github.io/src/content/posts/2021-09-03-hidden-truth.md

 alttext: quote
 ---

-The ultimat, hidden truth of the world, is that it is something that we made, and could just as easily make differently.
+The ultimate, hidden truth of the world, is that it is something that we made, and could just as easily make differently.